-However, if you do have the money to spare, why not treat yourself to a very nice Porsche Taycan for a mere £136,351, or a BMW i8 Roadster for £120,357?
+However, if you do have the money to spare, why not treat yourself to luxury car lease deal like the Porsche Taycan for a mere £136,351, or a BMW i8 Roadster for £120,357?

 They’re both capable of going very fast, and will ensure your savings accelerate away just as quickly.

 If you’d rather pay a lower monthly cost for an electric car, leasing could be your best option.
 We’ve got a great range of electric and hybrid lease cars in stock, with our cheapest deal starting from only £168.62* a month for a Seat Mii Electric.

 Other affordable electric car lease deals include the Honda Jazz from £182.21*, and the Toyota Corolla Hatchback from £191.26*.
 You could drive off in a great value electric car for much less than a petrol or diesel alternative, helping you save pounds as well as the planet.